weskimo/borwellJavaChallenge/README.md

 To run the project:

--Please download the code and run in the terminal.
+-Please download the code and run in the terminal or your IDEs console.

 -The user will be asked to enter the type of the room, they can choose between cylinder or rectangular rooms.